varun-seth/quizdown-js/README.md

 ## Usage

-quizdown is easy to setup and best used in combination with existing static site generators like *Jekyll*, *Hugo* or *Sphinx*.
+QuizHub's internal library is easy to use in any project.
+Best used in combination with existing static site generators like *Jekyll*, *Hugo* or *Sphinx*.
 Check out the extensions
 [hugo-quiz](https://github.com/bonartm/hugo-quiz) and [sphinxcontrib-quizdown](https://github.com/bonartm/sphinxcontrib-quizdown).

 ### 📚 [Documentation](./docs/)